jarcane/red-flag-of-fp/README.md

 If you, too, believe these things, then this flag is for you.

+## Usage and design notes

+The ratios of the flag has been chosen as 16:9, which is unusual for a flag, but was felt to be close enough to 2:1 while still making for an excellent desktop background resolution.

+As such, the provided PNG files are in 1920x1080 resolution for this purpose.

 ## License

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/StillImage" property="dct:title" rel="dct:type">The Red Flag of Functional Programming</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/jarcane/red-flag-of-fp/" property="cc:attributionName" rel="cc:attributionURL">John S. Berry III</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.